 This course is meant to provide students with practical work experiences in a wide variety of biological and medical disciplines.
-These experiences include, but are not limited to, working with medical doctors and or medical health practioners in hospital, pharmaceutical, zoo, mission, and/or business settings (e.g. medical doctors, veterinarians, dentists, physical therapists, pharmacists, zookeepers, wildlife educators, farmers, green house florists), collaborating with biologists at universities on projects requiring hypothesis testing, and working in the field with state and/or federal wildlife biologists focused on ecological and stewardship issues.
-Prerequisite: Acceptance into the biology degree program.
+These experiences include, but are not limited to, working with medical doctors and/or medical health practitioners in hospital, pharmaceutical, zoo, mission, and/or business settings (e.g. medical doctors, veterinarians, dentists, physical therapists, pharmacists, zookeepers, wildlife educators, farmers, green house florists), collaborating with biologists at universities on projects requiring hypothesis testing, and working in the field with state and/or federal wildlife biologists focused on ecological and stewardship issues.